Skip to content

 Connetix

 Connetix is our magnet tile system of choice.
-A friend who owns a kids store and stocked two magnetic tile brands recommended Connetix for quality.
-The tapered edges fit into Duplo which appeals to my modularity loving brain.
-And the H-pieces of Connetix perfectly fit Brio tracks.
+A friend who owns a kids' store and stocked two magnetic tile brands recommended Connetix for quality.
+The tapered edges fit into Duplo, which appeals to my modularity-loving brain.
+And the H-pieces perfectly fit Brio tracks.

 Safety matters too.
 This category exploded and not every manufacturer is dependable.
 I do not want loose magnets anywhere near younger children.
 I would rather stay with a known brand that has proper testing behind it and can be resold easily.